readthedocs/ethicalads.io/content/posts/ad-tracking-is-reputation-arbitrage.md

 Retargeting is also why there are so many terrible recipe websites on the internet.
 This is due to market mechanisms that balance the pricing of advertising:

-* Advertisers want to pay more to reach Python developers than People Who Cook
+* Advertisers want to pay more to reach "Python developers" than "people who cook"
 * If those developers can be retargeted on recipe sites, recipe sites can show Python ads instead of Cooking ads
 * This means there are more possible sites for Python ads, lowing the price of each Python ad sold
 * This means recipe sites make more money, and Python docs make less money